-The Signatory States to the Memorandum of Understanding on the Conservation and Management of Marine Turtles and their Habitats of the Indian Ocean and South-East Asia (IOSEA Marine Turtle MoU) are considering options for the establishment and administration of a Network of Sites of Importance for Marine Turtles in the Indian Ocean - South-East Asia Region (IOSEA Marine Turtle Site Network).
-The proposed network will serve as a mechanism for sites to operate more cooperatively and synergistically, both ecologically and administratively, rather than working in isolation with minimal coordination.
+The Signatory States to the Memorandum of Understanding on the Conservation and Management of Marine Turtles and their Habitats of the Indian Ocean and South-East Asia (IOSEA Marine Turtle MoU) have considered options for the establishment and administration of a Network of Sites of Importance for Marine Turtles in the Indian Ocean - South-East Asia Region (IOSEA Marine Turtle Site Network).
+The network will serve as a mechanism for sites to operate more cooperatively and synergistically, both ecologically and administratively, rather than working in isolation with minimal coordination.

-The overarching goal of the proposed IOSEA Marine Turtle Site Network is to:
+The overarching goal of the IOSEA Marine Turtle Site Network is to promote the long-term conservation of sites of regional value for benefit of marine turtles and their habitats.